DSACMS/npd_csviper/ERROR_HANDLING_IMPROVEMENTS.md

-# CSViper Error Handling Improvements
+# npd_csviper Error Handling Improvements

 ## Overview

-This document outlines the comprehensive improvements made to CSViper's error handling system to provide more detailed and actionable error information instead of vague error messages.
+This document outlines the comprehensive improvements made to npd_csviper's error handling system to provide more detailed and actionable error information instead of vague error messages.

 ## Problem Addressed

-The original issue was that CSViper was producing vague error messages like:
+The original issue was that npd_csviper was producing vague error messages like:
 ```
 Error: too many values to unpack (expected 4)
 ```